Planning

 If you want a beach holiday in the French Riviera, then it’s best to go in late spring or during the summer.
 Summer (late June and July) is also the lavender season in Provence, while in winter (January and February), you will find great skiing in the French Alps or the French Pyrénées.

 If you’re planning a city sightseeing trip, then the shoulder seasons are best (spring or fall) as there are fewer crowds.
-Although it is lovely to travel to France during the festive holiday when there are some wonderful Christmas markets to explore.
+However, it is lovely to travel to France during the festive season when there are some wonderful Christmas markets to explore.

 If you are on a budget, avoid summer and winter holidays, bank holidays in Europe, and school holidays in France.